 Why do Some Female Deer Grow Antlers?

-There are also deer, which have extremely rare genetic defects that cause a set of antlers to grow.
+There are also deer, which have rare genetic defects that cause a set of antlers to grow.
 These antlers do not grow from pedicels but from the skull plate inside.

 Which Species of Deer Grow Antlers?

+The elk, caribou, and moose have antlers, with the moose having giant antlers.
 Antlers are grown from the age of one year old.

 Are Antlers the same as Horns?

-Whereas other North American mammals such as Bison, antelopes, goat, sheep, and cattle have horns, these are not the same as the antlers that deers grow.
+Whereas other North American mammals such as bison, antelopes, goat, sheep, and cattle have horns, these are not the same as the antlers that deers grow.

 Do Deer Shed Their Antlers Annually?